Q: How is my artwork scanned? what equipment do you use?

 Yes.
 First we guarantee you will be satisfied with the quality of the scan, or we will remake it or refund your money in full.
 We believe in the quality of our work and stand behind it 100%.
 If for any reason you are not satisfied we will either refund your money or make it right (within 30 days from when you receive the order).
 Please check over your scans and prints carefully when you receive them, so we can help you as soon as possible if there is a problem.

 We promise to keep your files for up to 2 years if there is no printing activity.
 This is our liability disclaimer (although we make no claim for liability for loss of your files if you lose your copy).
-The reality is that as of 2013, we have over 6 years of files, and have never discarded or lost any of our scans.
+Although we only guarantee to keep your files for two years, we have over 10 years of files as of 2018, and have never discarded or lost any of our scans.
 We have off-site backups as well, so chances are pretty good that your files are safe with us no matter how long it’s been.